Onboardbase/secure-share/README.md

 # Roadmap

 ### Utilities
+- [x] Personalize peer ID.
-- [ ] Personalize peer ID + allow saving recipient info (address, port, etc.) and giving a proper name so one can do "scs send dante -m Hello"
+- [ ] Allow saving recipient info (address, port, etc.) and giving a proper name so one can do "scs send dante -m Hello"
 - [ ] Allow to always listen to specific addresses for an accessible data flow.

 ### Protocols